-Macrophages (Greek: big eaters, from Greek μακρος (makros) = large, φαγειν (phagein) = to eat) are a type of white blood cell that engulfs and digests cellular debris, foreign substances, microbes, cancer cells, and anything else that does not have the protein markers specific to healthy body cells on its surface, in a process called phagocytosis.
+Macrophages (Greek: big eaters, from Greek μακρος (makros) = large, φαγειν (phagein) = to eat) are white blood cells that engulf and digest cellular debris, foreign substances, microbes, cancer cells, and anything else that does not have the protein markers specific to healthy body cells on its surface.
+This process is called phagocytosis.

 Macrophages are large phagocytes and are found in all tissues, where they patrol for potential pathogens and cellular waste to dispose of.